Sania and Mattek-Sands stun sixth seeds to enter Wimbledon 2nd round | Sports-Games

 - United Kingdom

+However, Rohan Bopanna and Divij Sharan made an early exit after losing their men's doubles first round 6-7 (6) 4-6 to Edouard Roger-Vasselin and Henri Kontinen.

+The Indians had paired up to prepare for the Tokyo Games but could not make the cut.

-Pressure was put on the Indo-American pair early in the match when Mattek-Sands served the third game that featured seven deuce points.
+The pressure was on Mirza and Mattek-Sands early in the match when the American served the third game that featured seven deuce points.

-The American served three double faults in a slow start but eventually held the game after saving three break points.
+Mattek-Sands served three double faults in a slow start but eventually held on after saving three break points.

-Sania and Mattek-Sands too had two opportunities to break their rivals but the American fluffed a volley from the net before left-handed Desirae served extremely well to eventually hold.
+Mirza and Mattek-Sands too had two opportunities to break their rivals but the American fluffed a volley from the net before the left-handed Desirae served extremely well to hold.

 Guarachi hit a forehand wide at 15-30 to hand two set points to their rivals in the 12th game.
-It was the chance that Indo-American pair did not squander with Sania finishing off the set with an overhead smash.
+It was a chance that the Indo-American pair did not squander, with Sania finishing off the set with an overhead smash.

-In the second set, Sania and Mattek-Sands opened up a 3-1 lead when they broke Guarachi again.
-Matte-Sands' low backhand return was hit back uppishly and Sania latched on to that with an unreturnable smash.
+In the second set, Mirza and Mattek-Sands opened up a 3-1 lead when they broke Guarachi again.
+Matte-Sands' low backhand return was hit back uppishly and Mirza latched on to that with an unreturnable smash.

-With a 3-1 cushion at hand, Sania and her partner never looked back.
+With a 3-1 cushion at hand, Mirza and her partner never looked back.

 With Ankita Raina taking the court later in the day with American partner Lauren Davis, there will be a bit of history for Indian tennis at the Championships as for the first time, two women players from the country are competing in the main draw of a Grand Slam.